yatabani/yatabani.github.io/_posts/2019-09-15-setting-up-dropbox-on-debian.md

 Setting up Dropbox on Debian from the offical Dropbox repository saves you from downloading dropbox binary everytime, and easies the management of the package.

-Until recently Dropbox offical repository for debian only had jessie, which had now changed.
+Until recently Dropbox offical repository for debian only had jessie, that have changed now.

 I will try to give you a guide to setting it up, and cover some problems I have faced in the past